-- 1. From the Programming screen, enter the access code from the codes listed in Table 5 on page 7.
+- 1. From the Programming screen, enter the access code from the codes listed in Table 4 on page 7.
 The display shows each entered access code digit as a dot. - 2.
 Press OK.
-You are now in the programming screen.

-- 3. Press Sensors. - 4.
-Press Learn Sensor. - Trip the sensor (see Table 6 above).
+Programming screen is now open. - 3.
+Press Sensors. - 4.
+Press Learn Sensor. - Trip the sensor (see Table 5).
 The Edit Sensor screen will appear.
 If no further action is required (change sensor name, number, or group) proceed to step 8.
-To exit, press Close repeatedly. - 6.
-To change the sensor name, number, or sensor group press the appropriate Edit icon and modify the value.
-To change the sensor text, press the appropriate Edit icon, then choose the item you would like to change. - Press Save to keep the new sensor, or Cancel to abort learning this sensor into the system (both of these choices will return you to step 5). - 8.
+To exit, press Close repeatedly.
+The Edit Sensor screen will appear.
+If no further action is required (change sensor name, number, group, or select protocol) proceed to step 8. - 6.
+To change the sensor name, number or sensor group press the appropriate Edit icon and modify the value.
+To change the sensor text, press the appropriate Edit icon, then choose the item that needs to be changed. - Press Save to keep the new sensor, or Cancel to abort learning this sensor into the system (return to step 5 to repeat process). - 8.
 To exit, press Close repeatedly.